rickybassom/gmn-python-api/docs/data_schema.rst

 Data Schemas
 ============

 GMN data fields are accessible through Pandas DataFrames produced by the gmn-python-api package.
-See the `data_directory API reference section`_ for function and variable details.
+See the `data_schema API reference section`_ for function and variable details.

 Accessing meteor trajectory summary fields code example: